 ELSIS is part of the ECA Group.
 ELSIS College in partnership with the CHS offers a direct entry pathway to any of CHS courses.
-To be eligible for direct entry, you will need to achieve certain grade on English Academic Purposes 'EAP' course at ELSIS college.
+To be eligible for direct entry, you will need to achieve certain grade in English for Academic Purposes 'EAP' course at ELSIS college.